hoppydicetactics/website/content/en/events.md

 ---
 ## November 1, 2025 - Hoppy Dice Tournament

-We are running our first Warhammer 40,000 tournament together with [diespieler.ch](https://diespieler.ch)!
+We are running our next Warhammer 40,000 tournament together with [diespieler.ch](https://diespieler.ch)!

 - **Date:** November 1, 2025, 9:00-20:00
 - **Location:** Seilerstrasse 4, 3011 Bern

 This is an 8 player singles event over 3 rounds with 2000 points and the latest matched play rules.

-In addition to a trophy, prizes include a Combat Patrol box of your choice and other items.
+In addition to a trophy, prizes include a Combat Patrol box (or similar) of your choice and other items.

 ## Registration